Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Introduction

-\textbf{\textit{Our third contribution}} is \mainname, an automated system for training LMs on a programming language and generating its well-typed programs. \mainname takes as input (1) the language definition with its syntax, typing rules, and associated toolchain, including the type checker, (2) a set of training tasks comprising prompts and target programs.
-From these inputs, \mainname automatically constructs an isomorphic synthesis system consisting of: (1) a training component that converts programs into synthesis decision sequences for LM training, and (2) a generation component that takes natural language prompts and produces well-typed programs within the type-guided synthesis framework. \mainname satisfies the following key property, as we will present later: \begin{itemize} \item \textbf{Data Usability}: Any well-typed program permits the extraction of its corresponding decision sequence from its type derivation tree, while any valid decision sequence can be reconstructed into a well-typed program via the synthesis derivation tree. \end{itemize}
+\textbf{\textit{Our third contribution}} is \mainname, an automated system for training LMs to generate well-typed programs. \mainname takes as input (1) the language definition with its syntax, typing rules, and associated toolchain (including a parser and a type checker), and (2) a set of training tasks comprising prompts and target programs.
+From these inputs, \mainname automatically instantiates the synthesis framework for the target language, providing: (1) a training component that extracts decision sequences from programs and their existential type correctness proofs, and (2) a generation component that first generates decision sequences within the synthesis system, and then extracts well-typed programs from them.
+This satisfies the \textbf{Data Usability} property: any well-typed program permits the extraction of its corresponding decision sequence, while any valid decision sequence can be reconstructed into a well-typed program along with its proof.

 Our experimental results show that, relative to vanilla code generation, \mainname not only eliminates untypable programs\footnote{with respect to the type system we implemented}, but also substantially increases the number of programs that pass all unit tests.
 These findings indicate that \mainname successfully helps the LM acquire a deeper understanding of the type system and yields a more precise distribution over correct programs.